philomathic-guy/my-first-iOS-app/README.md

 * If you need to provide your own accessor method implementations for any reason, it’s important to make sure that you use the right method names for a property in order for your methods to be called through dot syntax, for example.
 	* Unless specified otherwise, a **getter method** should use the **same name as the property**.
 For a property called firstName, the accessor method should also be called firstName.
 The **exception** to this rule is **for Boolean properties**, for which the **getter method should start with is**.
 For a property called paused, for example, the getter method should be called isPaused.
 	* The **setter method** for a property should use the form **setPropertyName:**
+* Class factory methods should always start with the name of the class (without the prefix) that they create, with the exception of subclasses of classes with existing factory methods.
+E.g. NSArray *arr = [NSArray array] but NSMutableArray *arr = [NSMutableArray array]
+*  The compiler judges which rule it should follow based on the name of the creation method.
+Objects created via factory methods are managed slightly differently from objects that are created through traditional allocation and initialization or new because of the use of autorelease pool blocks.